NHL Winter ClassicFenway Park, Boston, Massachusetts

 However, no matter where that Winter Classic puck is dropped, Paramount Business Jets can arrange a charter flight for you into any nearby airport.

-The St. Louis Blues will take on the Chicago Blackhawks in the 2017 Bridgestone NHL Winter Classic Jan.
-2 in Busch Stadium in St. Louis, Mo.
-It will be the Blues’ first time in the outdoor game, the Blackhawks’ third.
-Paramount Business Jets can arrange a charter flight for you into any of these St. Louis-area airports:
+The Boston Bruins will take on the Pittsburgh Penguins in the 2023 NHL Winter Classic on Jan.
+2 in Fenway Park in Boston, Ma.
+Paramount Business Jets can arrange a charter flight for you into any of these Boston-area airports:

 Booking early has many advantages.
 Enter a few details below to start planning your private jet flight to the NHL Winter Classic.